tradeJmark/Autom.hs/README.md

 => False
 ```

-I've actually used the NFA to implement something that at least approaches usefulness, a validator of email addresses, so if you want a more complete look at using NFA, [check it out](EmailValidator.hs).
+I've actually used the NFA to implement something that at least approaches usefulness, a validator of email addresses (albeit an overly restrictive one), so if you want a more complete look at using NFA, [check it out](EmailValidator.hs).

 ## Pushdown Automata
 A [Pushdown Automaton (PDA)](https://en.wikipedia.org/wiki/Pushdown_automaton) is similar to the above finite state machines, only it also has a stack.
 PDAs can conceptually be either deterministic or not, but the Autom implementation is nondeterministic, so it will be similar to the NFA above, but with a stack.
 The stack makes it more powerful than the other two machine types, and it can recognize the broader class of [context-free languages](https://en.wikipedia.org/wiki/Context-free_languages).
 Here's the seven components of the formal description: